SnowyMouse/chimera/README.md

 # Chimera
-Chimera is a mod for Halo: Combat Evolved for the PC.
+Chimera is the update to Halo: Combat Evolved for the PC that we should have had but never got.

 It is licensed under version 3.0 of the GNU General Public License.
 See LICENSE for more information.

 The official repository is hosted at https://github.com/Kavawuvi/chimera